Promotion in the Application, Discovery, and Translation Phases

 Students in the Application, Discovery, and Translation of Medical Science phases receive letter grades and failure to achieve a passing grade on their initial attempt at completing any of the courses (i.e., D or F) will trigger the committee to consider recommending academic sanctions.
 Students who receive a D or F in a clerkship are required to repeat the clerkship and will receive a second grade on their transcript indicating their initial grade as well as the grade they received after remediation.
 The outline below is in reference to the sanctions associated with the initial grade the student received for the clerkship:

-Students who receive a grade of D in an M3/M4 clerkship will be recommended for academic probation or suspension and will be required to repeat the clerkship before continuing in the medical curriculum.
+- Students who receive a grade of D in a required clerkship will be recommended for academic probation or suspension and will be required to repeat the clerkship before continuing in the medical curriculum.
 A student who repeats a clerkship and receives a D or F in the repeated clerkship will be recommended for suspension or dismissal.

 If the EAD has been notified of a recommendation for suspension or dismissal, the EAD will convene an ad hoc committee of two senior faculty members with no previous knowledge of the student’s academic performance to review the entirety of the student’s record and the circumstances surrounding the committee’s recommendation.
 The ad hoc committee may contact the P & P committee chair to get clarification on the documents presented.
 But their task is not to gather new information (such as interviewing the student), they are instead charged with evaluating the documentation and determining if the decision to place the student on academic suspension or probation is justified given the documentation.